Impact of the COVID-19 pandemic on television: Australia

 On Network 10, The Project, the seventeenth season of Dancing with the Stars Australia, Studio 10, and the eighth season of Have You Been Paying Attention? suspended their in-studio audiences.
 Have You Been Paying Attention? was recorded with only Tom Gleisner and a handful of production crew filming the show from the South Yarra studio, with all of the contestants remote working and using videotelephony to enforce social distancing.

 The Australian Survivor: All Stars reunion episode filmed without an audience and was hosted by Osher Günsberg, rather than the series' regular host Jonathan LaPaglia, due to travel restrictions.
 The eighth season of Australian Survivor, set to start filming in Fiji in April, was postponed following the federal government's decision to establish a Level 4 travel restrictions, heavily discouraging international travel (this was later upgraded to an outright ban of international travel).
+The eighth (Brains V Brawn) and ninth (Blood V Water) seasons of Australian Survivor were eventually filmed in Outback Queensland.
 Network 10 also changed the race route for the fifth season of The Amazing Race Australia so that it would film only in Australia instead of internationally, but was later postponed due to interstate travel restrictions.

-The eighth season of The Bachelor suspended filming midway into the season.
+The eighth season of The Bachelor suspended filming midway into the season, with two virtual "Love In Lockdown" episodes being produced before in person production could resume.
 Neighbours suspended filming for two days after a crew member came into contact with someone who had tested positive for coronavirus.
 Upon resuming production, Neighbours implemented new guidelines, including splitting its crews and avoiding intimate scenes between cast members.

 On the ABC, Q&A, Shaun Micallef's Mad as Hell, and The Weekly with Charlie Pickering suspended their studio audiences.